Adam Warlock: Infinity Conflict

 In Thanos: The Infinity Ending, after the future omnipotent Thanos absorbed the Living Tribunal and the Above-All-Others, Adam, Starfox and Pip realizing that they were too late escape, except for Adam who confronts Thanos before being banished by the omnipresent being within himself.
 Adam went to Kang the Conqueror's ship where he sought to use his time-traveling technology to find a way to defeat Thanos, and realized that Thanos' inexperience is the key to his defeat.
 After waking Kang from the stasis he was put by Thanos, Adam decides to enter Thanos' psyche.
 However, before he could proceed he is confronted by his past selves who did not want Adam to sacrifice himself.
 Being unwilling to let Thanos kill himself and take all existences with him, Adam battles his past selves, eventually using the Soul Stone of one of the Adams to kill them.
 After that he enters Thanos' psyche where he saw different memories through portals, and eventually came across Hunger and manipulates the being into attacking the past future omnipotent Thanos.
 Still travelling through different portals, he finally came across the present Thanos who had been trapped within his future omnipotent self and Eros with Pip who try to free Thanos, but were discovered.
 After that Adam tells Thanos that the only way to defeat his future omnipotent self and get free was trust.
-Then as the future omnipotent Thanos was about to end everything, Adam had Kang prevent Eros to proceed with his plan allowing Eros to evade capture.
+Then as the future omnipotent Thanos was about to end everything, Adam had Kang prevent Eros from proceeding with his plan, allowing Eros to evade capture.
 This causes present Thanos to take control of his powers and reset everything prior to the machinations of his future self who ceases to exist.
-Finding himself outside everything Adam was rescued by Kang and informed the Conqueror on what had transpired.
-Before returning to normality, Adam asked Kang to go on one final time travel to retrieve the green soul stone.
+Finding himself outside everything Adam was rescued by Kang and informed the Conqueror about what had transpired.
+Before returning to normal, Adam asked Kang to go on one final time travel to retrieve the green soul stone.